 How to visit the Panathenaic Stadium

-The most pleasant way is to begin from Syntagma metro station and stroll through the National Gardens>.
-Then you can cross over to the Stadium.
+The most pleasant way to get to the stadium is to stroll through the National Gardens.
+Then you can cross the avenue and walk over to the Stadium.

 Opening hours in summer (March – October) are 8 am to 7 pm, while in winter the stadium closes at 5 pm.
 In summer, it’s best to visit outside the afternoon hours, as the marbles are reflecting the strong sunlight!